History | People | Boards | Stencils | Patents & Trademarks | Factories | Advertisements | Articles | Entertainment | Customer Letters | Other

 |E. C. Reiche's Grave

-Ernest Charles Reiche died at the age of 68 of cardiac asthma on January 6th in 1899 while visiting his brother, Dr. P. H. Reiche, in Baltimore, Maryland.
+Ernest Christian Reiche died at the age of 68 of cardiac asthma on January 6th in 1899 while visiting his brother, Dr. P. H. Reiche, in Baltimore, Maryland.
 He had been suffering from heart disease for many years and after only arriving at his brother’s house, died within five minutes.
 He is buried in Chester Cemetery in Chestertown, Maryland with his wife and family.
 The Reiche plot contains a large Reiche monument and is placed in a prominent part of the cemetery indicating the Reiche family did well for itself.
 The monument lists each of the names of the eight Reiche family members buried there.
 E. C. Reiche purchased this sixteen by sixteen plot on October 29th 1872.